dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 To automatically reload your NodeJS server-side changes, you can use a package called [nodemon](https://nodemon.io/).
 Install it using `npm install -g nodemon` and then start your node app using `nodemon server.js`.
 You'll notice that, as you make changes to your code, the app will automatically restart.

 To handle the recompilation of your React components automatically, webpack has a 'watch' option that will cause it to re-run by itself.
-To do this, start webpack using `webpack --watch` and notice that your Javascript bundles will start recompiling automatically whenever you change your React components.
+To do this, start webpack using `webpack --watch` and notice that your JavaScript bundles will start recompiling automatically whenever you change your React components.

 To have thes two things - nodemon and webpack - running together, you can either start them in two different console windows, or if you're using OSX or Linux you can run them from one console using this neat one-liner: